A Unique Child

 • Guidance for identifying SEN in the early years should take into account the variance between different types of early years setting.

-• Greater representation of the early years sector, and the different types of setting, when seeking views for future policy making should be ensured.
+• The government should ensure greater representation of the early years sector, and the different types of setting, when seeking views for future policy making.

-The recommendations in this area essentially acknowledged the broad range of early years settings and that this should be factored into strategic thinking and decision making.
+The recommendations in this area essentially acknowledged the broad range of early years settings and that the government should factor this in to strategic thinking and decision making.

-The challenges and opportunities of childminders, which make up more than half of all early years providers in England, can be very different to those of maintained or PVI settings, so it is no surprise that Dr Curran’s research is pushing for guidance to be more nuanced.
+The challenges and opportunities of childminders, which make up more than half of all early years providers in England, can be very different to those of maintained or PVI settings, so it is no surprise that Dr Curran’s research pushed for guidance to be more nuanced.

-• Guidance should be developed to help determine the time allocated to the early years SENCO role in different settings.
+• There should be guidance to help determine the time allocated to the early years SENCO role in different settings.

-• A job description, specific to the early years SENCO role, should be developed.
+• There should be a job description, specific to the early years SENCO role.

 • Work should be undertaken to help develop understanding of the early years SENCO role across the education, health and care sectors.

 The research highlights significant levels of variation in the deployment of early years SENCOs.
-Whilst the Department for Education has published a recommended job description for the early years SENCO role, this is not statutory guidance since it is not incorporated into the SEND Code of Practice.
+Whilst the Department for Education has published a recommended job description for the early years SENCO role, this is not statutory guidance since it is not in the SEND Code of Practice.

-As a consequence the job description is not routinely used and the study suggests this is considered in the government SEND Review that is currently underway.
-This would help to raise the status of SENCOs in early years settings.
+As a consequence, settings do not routinely use the job description.
+The study suggested this should be considered in the government SEND Review to help raise the status of SENCOs in early years settings.

-Dr Curran highlights the need for early years SENCOs to have allocated time to undertake the role and for guidance on the effective deployment of SENCOs.
+Dr Curran highlighted the need for early years SENCOs to have allocated time to undertake the role and for guidance on the effective deployment of SENCOs.

-Such guidance at a national level is essential in setting out the expectations of the sector in identifying and meeting needs, but it is important that this does not become a barrier in relation to settings being responsive to individual needs.
+Such guidance at a national level is essential in setting out the expectations of the sector in identifying and meeting needs.
+However, it is important that this does not become a barrier in relation to settings being responsive to individual needs.

-• The sharing of good practice developed by early years SENCOs, particularly in relation to developing family relationships, should be facilitated across the sector and later phases.
+• We need to facilitate the sharing of good practice developed by early years SENCOs, particularly in relation to developing family relationships, across the sector and later phases.

-• Good practice demonstrated by early years SENCOs, in relation to developing inclusive environments, should be shared across phases.
+• We should also share good practice demonstrated by early years SENCOs, in relation to developing inclusive environments, across phases.

-It may seem like common sense to say that good practice should be shared, but the findings in this study suggests this is not always common practice.
+It may seem like common sense to say that we should share good practice, but the findings in this study suggests this is not always common practice.

 Strong and meaningful relationships between families and early years practitioners can be a powerful factor in driving inclusive environments.
 Effective relationships are the foundation for bilateral sharing of effective practice for the benefit of children with SEN.